cinumell/gpuRcublas/README.md

 Installation:
 Run the install script file --> Rscript install.R

-The project was accepted under Birds of Feathers and presented at PEARC'22 in Boston.
-The presentation report can be found [here](https://github.com/cinumell/gpuRcublas/blob/main/BoF.pdf).
+The project was accepted in Birds of Feathers PEARC'22 in Boston.
+The submitted short paper can be found [here](https://github.com/cinumell/gpuRcublas/blob/main/BoF.pdf).